petervojtek/cordova-plugin-signal-strength/README.md

 ### Notes

 * `window.SignalStrength` is undefined when testing your app on your PC while using `ionic serve`.
+* when you call `window.SignalStrength.dbm` for the first time the device may respond with `-1`.
+Try calling the function again after some delay.

 ### How to Contribute